 Check out the following short video from Ancestry that honors mothers everywhere.

-When you research your family’s history you learn to appreciate them more and what they really mean to you.
+When you research your family’s history you learn to appreciate them more and what they mean to you.

-Not only do you start to comprehend the hardships that they may have endured, as well as the sacrifices, but also the distances that they may have traveled in order to find work or to start a new life.
+Not only do you start to comprehend the hardships that they may have endured, as well as the sacrifices, but also the distances that they may have traveled to find work or to start a new life.